Motor Configuration

 When using a brushless DC motor, the controller performs the electrical commutation of the rotor.
 In order to do this, it must be able to sense the position of the rotor so it can manipulate the electrical fields appropriately.

 This sensing is performed either using dedicated hardware (sensors) or by measuring the back EMF on the rotor windings.
-In order to interpret these signals correctly, the following paramters can be set:
+In order to interpret these signals correctly, the following parameters can be set:

 Motor Type